USEPA/e-manifest/docs/src/Services/Manifest/search.md

 ```

 The following example searches for all manifests where either the Generator or Transporter(s) or TSDF site address state
-code is equal to “TX” and have been shipped in the Date range between March 6, 2018 9:57:33pm and March 15, 2018 9:14:
+code is equal to "TX" and have been shipped in the Date range between March 6, 2018 9:57:33pm and March 15, 2018 9:14:
 44pm:

 ```json